rust-lang/reference/src/expressions.md

 A `while` loop begins by evaluating the boolean loop conditional expression.
-If the loop conditional expression evaluates to `true`, the loop body block executes and control returns to the loop conditional expression.
+If the loop conditional expression evaluates to `true`, the loop body block executes, then control returns to the loop conditional expression.
 If the loop conditional expression evaluates to `false`, the `while` expression completes.

  An example: